HMDLFT/Radio-Network-Desing/README.md

 # Radio-Network-Desing
-Radio Frequency Project - Polimi
+Wireless and Mobile Propagation Project - Polimi
 The design of a robust and efficient Private Mobile Radio (PMR) network is critical for supporting professional users including emergency services, security personnel, and other mission-critical operations.
 This project mainly focuses on designing a PMR network for an